Telegraph Days

-Telegraph Days is an American novel by Larry McMurtry that was first published by Simon & Schuster in 2006.
+Telegraph Days is a novel by Larry McMurtry that was first published by Simon & Schuster in 2006.
 The book, McMurtry's 29th novel, follows the adventures of an intelligent and headstrong woman, Nellie Courtright, in the American Old West.
 McMurtry satirizes Nellie's encounters with several notable figures, including Buffalo Bill, Wyatt Earp, and Billy the Kid.
-The book is a comedy and a parody of these figures.
+The book is a satirical portrayal of the Old West.

 Plot

 Book 1: Yazee days

 Nellie and her brother, Jackson, discover that their father hung himself in the barn.
 The two young siblings are the last remaining members of the Courtright family, which had migrated from Virginia to Oklahoma.
 Following their father's suicide, Nellie and Jackson move to Rita Blanca, a small nearby town.
 Nellie secures a job for her brother as the deputy sheriff and a job for herself as the telegraphist.
 Shortly after their arrival, the Yazee gang, consisting of six outlaw brothers, descends on the town.
 Jackson fires six lucky shots, killing each member of the gang.